 The standard strategic tax competition model implies that equilibrium capital tax rates in a jurisdiction are determined by the tax rates prevailing in other jurisdictions that compete for the mobile capital tax base, as well as economic conditions and residents' preferences for public goods relative to private goods.
-This leads to an estimating equation for state i at time t of the following form, where $\tau{i,i}$ is a tax variable - either the corporate income tax rate, the investment tax credit rate, the capital apportionment weight, or the average corporate tax rate, $\tau{i,i}^{\#}$ is the tax variable for the competitive states (the definition of competitive states is discussed in the next section), $x{i,i}$ is a set of control variables, $u{i,i}$ is an error term, and α and β are parameters to be estimated.
+This leads to an estimating equation for state i at time t of the following form, where $\tau{i,t}$ is a tax variable - either the corporate income tax rate, the investment tax credit rate, the capital apportionment weight, or the average corporate tax rate; $\tau{i,t}^{\#}$ is the tax variable for the competitive states (the definition of competitive states is discussed in the next section); $x{i,t}$ is a set of control variables; $u{i,t}$ is an error term; and α and β are parameters to be estimated.

-(1) $$\tau{i,t} = \alpha \tau{i,t}^{\#} + \beta x{i,t} + u{i,t}$$
+(1) $$\tau{i,t} = \alpha \tau{i,t}^{\#} + \beta x{i,t} + u{i,t},$$

-Equation (1) is the standard estimating equation for investigating tax competition, and we expand on it in five ways.3 First, the error term is assumed to have a two-way error components structure and equals the sum of a state time-invariant effect (ζ), a time fixed effect (λ_i), and a random error ($\varepsilon{i,i}$).
+Equation (1) is the standard estimating equation for investigating tax competition, and we expand on it in five ways.2 First, the error term is assumed to have a two-way error components structure and equals the sum of a state time-invariant effect (ζ_i), a time fixed effect (λ_t), and a random error ($\varepsilon{i,t}$).
 With regard to the state effects, we present results for both Random Effects (RE) and Fixed Effects (FE) specifications.
 Neither estimator dominates.
 If the state effects are correlated with the regressors, only FE delivers consistent estimates of the α 's and β 's.
-However, with a panel short in the time dimension, as we have in this paper, the FE estimates can be estimated imprecisely.4 The RE model, on the other hand, relies on a combination of cross-section and timeseries variation and generates more precise estimates.
-However, the consistency of RE estimates requires that the state effects be uncorrelated with the regressors.
-Second, we include three variables to control for economic conditions and political preferences: the investment/capital ratio (IK{it-1}) , which is lagged to avoid problems associated with simultaneity), the political preferences of state residents (VOTERPREFERENCES), and the investment to capital ratio for the neighboring states $(IK{it-1}^{\#})$.
+However, with a panel short in the time dimension, as we have in this paper, the FE estimates can be estimated imprecisely.3 The RE model, on the other hand, relies on a combination of cross-section and time-series variation and generates more precise estimates.
+However, the consistency of RE estimates requires that the state effects are uncorrelated with the regressors.
+Second, we include three variables to control for economic conditions and political preferences: the investment/capital ratio (IK{i,t-1}, which is lagged to avoid problems associated with simultaneity), the political preferences of state residents (VOTERPREFERENCES{it}), and the investment to capital ratio for the neighboring states $(IK{i,t-1}^{\#})$.
 These variables are described in more detail in the next section.
 Third, the tax competition variable enters with contemporaneous and two lag values.
 By including lagged values, we recognize that capital mobility or legislated changes in tax rates may be gradual processes taking more than one year to complete.
-Fourth, to assess the role of business contributions on this tax competition model, we include the logarithm of business campaign contributions per capita (BCC{i}) and a one-year lag of this variable (BCC{i+1}) as additional regressors.
-The lagged value of BCC_i is included to recognize that campaign contributions for a given election may be spread out over the two years leading up to the election.
-Fifth, since the contemporaneous values of $\tau{it}^{\#}$ and BCC{it} are likely to be endogenous, we estimate the model using an instrumental variable/generalized method of moments (IV/
+Fourth, to assess the role of business contributions on this tax competition model, we include the logarithm

-3 A similar estimating equation has been used by Brueckner (2003), Brueckner and Saavedra (2001), Case, Hines, and Rosen (1993), and Devereux, Lockwood, and Redoano (2008).
+2 Brueckner (2003), Brueckner and Saavedra (2001), Case, Hines, and Rosen (1993), and Devereux, Lockwood, and Redoano (2008) use a similar estimating equation.

-4 The limited variation in the time dimension is traceable to two aspects of our panel data.
+3 The limited variation in the time dimension is traceable to two aspects of our panel data.
 First, the four tax variables we examine have limited time variation in most states.
 This is particularly true for the capital apportionment weight, for which changes tend to be of a "one-and-done" nature (i.e., changes occur at most once or twice in the sample for most states).
 Second, our panel is unbalanced because only a few states have business campaign contributions data before the late 1990s (see the table "Number of States with Reported Business Contributions in NIMSP Data" in Appendix A).